bhoomika1756/tic-tac-toe/README.md

 # tic-tac-toe
-A tic-tac-toe game with fun colors ;)
+A tic-tac-toe game with fun retro colors ;)